Forex Trading Plan: What It Is & How to Build a Winning Plan

 - Trading without reviewing past trades

-Pro Tip: If you want to practice real trading with discipline, try a prop firm challenge like FundedNext — where your risk is limited, but your growth potential is high.
+Pro Tip: If you want to practice real trading with discipline, try a free demo trading contest like Headway — where your risk is zero, but your growth gives you opportunities to win a real cash prize.

 Conclusion